elan-dcc/elan-dcc.github.io/content/en/researchers/finish.md

 # Post-publication
 Within **four weeks** of publication, complete the following:

-- Contact elan.dcc@lumc.nl to organise a repository containing your publication and the code used for results
-- Inform Statistics Netherlands by providing the publication link
+- If you have worked with CBS data, inform Statistics Netherlands by providing the publication link
 - If you are a PhD student, contact Converis